nocobase/website/content/tutorials/nocobase-crm-sales-pipeline-visualization-lead-status-progress-bar/index.md

 ### 1.1 Preface

 This chapter is the second part of the [How to Implement CRM Lead Conversion in NocoBase](https://www.nocobase.com/en/tutorials/how-to-implement-lead-conversion-in-nocobase) tutorial series.
-In the previous chapter, we covered the fundamentals of opportunity conversion, including creating the necessary collections, configuring data management pages, and implementing the conversion of leads to companies, contacts, and opportunities.
+In the previous chapter, we covered the fundamentals of lead conversion, including creating the necessary collections, configuring data management pages, and implementing the conversion of leads to companies, contacts, and opportunities.
 This chapter will focus on implementing the lead follow-up process and status management.

 ### 1.2 Chapter Objective